jolynch/website/content/posts/distsys-shibboleths.md

 was introduced to the term in the [West Wing](https://youtu.be/fqkaBEWPH18?t=24) where the President needed to verify the veracity of a person claiming religious persecution.

-I'm still a reasonably new engineer in distributed systems, having only studied and worked in the field for around ten years, but in that time I believe I have learned to recognize some key "distsys shibboleths" that help me recognize when I can trust what database vendor is telling me.
-They may also help in
+I'm still a relatively new engineer in the field of distributed systems, having only studied and worked in the field for around ten years, but in that time I believe I have learned to recognize some key "distsys shibboleths" that help me recognize when I can trust what a vendor is telling me.

 # Positive Shibboleths